Best Grass For Goats (Beginner guide)

 5 Red napier

-However, it has a rich nutritional content like other grass.
+Like other grasses, it has a rich nutritional content.

 Nutrition